milesdwilliams15/Teaching/DPR 101/Notes/05_show_the_right_numbers_pt1.md

 <img src="05_show_the_right_numbers_pt1_files/figure-gfm/unnamed-chunk-1-1.png" width="75%" />

 What went wrong?
-We told R what to do, but our instructions weren’t terribly sensible.
-This is a case where a different geometry makes better sense.
-For example, `geom_point()`:
+R did exactly what we told it to do.
+It just so happens that our choice of geom was not the most useful way to show the data.
+Maybe `geom_point()` would be a better option?
+Let’s see.

 ``` r
 ggplot(Data) +